Developer Guide

 - Sort students:

-sort name desc
+sort name desc. - Expected:

-message shown, ‘Zebra’ now comes before ‘Amber’ in the Student list.
+Sorted students based on name in desc directionmessage shown, ‘Zebra’ now comes before ‘Amber’ in the Student list.

 - Prerequisites: Add more than 1 student in non-sorted order by name.
 Steps to do this are below: